> September 14th, 2017: Geology chapter added.

 That used to be once...
 But in June 2008 a series of landslides happend and today Čedca is no more the highest waterfall in Slovenia.
 On the Slovenian mountaineering organisation web page it was also written that "all the past ice climbs will stay only a nice memory..."

 Sledge piste.
-On the forrest road on northern slopes of Veliki vrh in winter Jezersko tourist club usually arranges a nice sledge piste.
+On the forest road on northern slopes of Veliki vrh in winter Jezersko tourist club usually arranges a nice sledge piste.
 Its altitude difference is some 250 m.

 Weather: see here.

 1. Češka koča na Spodnjih Ravneh, 1540 m.
-Reachable from Jezersko in 1 h 30 min.
+Reachable from Ravenska Kočna (Jezersko) in 1 h 30 min.

 2. Cojzova koča, 1793 m.
 Reachable from Suhadolnik farm in 2 h or from Dom v Kamniški Bistrici in 2 h 30 min.

-The two huts and bivouac are enough to cover this mountain, there are no camping places close by.
+The two huts and bivouac are enough to cover this mountain.
 If you are travelling around these mountains you can be sure that sleeping in wilderness is very safe here.
 There are no dangerous wild animals and also people are friendly.
 But take care of nature!